Machine Learning Terms and Methods

 Stochastic Configuration Networks

-Stochastic configuration networks (SCNs) that employ a supervisory mechanism to automatically and fast construct universal approximators can achieve promising performance for resolving regression problems.
+Stochastic configuration networksarrow-up-right (SCNs) that employ a supervisory mechanism to automatically and fast construct universal approximators can achieve promising performance for resolving regression problems.

 Support Vector Machine (SVM)

-Are supervised learning models with associated learning algorithms that analyze data for classification and regression analysis.
+Are supervised learningarrow-up-right models with associated learning algorithmsarrow-up-right that analyze data for classificationarrow-up-right and regression analysisarrow-up-right.
 SVMs are one of the most robust prediction methods, being based on statistical learning frameworks.
-Given a set of training examples, each marked as belonging to one of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier (although methods such as Platt scaling exist to use SVM in a probabilistic classification setting).
+Given a set of training examples, each marked as belonging to one of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilisticarrow-up-right binaryarrow-up-right linear classifierarrow-up-right (although methods such as Platt scalingarrow-up-right exist to use SVM in a probabilistic classification setting).
 SVM maps training examples to points in space so as to maximise the width of the gap between the two categories.
 New examples are then mapped into that same space and predicted to belong to a category based on which side of the gap they fall.

-In addition to performing linear classification, SVMs can efficiently perform a non-linear classification using what is called the kernel trick, implicitly mapping their inputs into high-dimensional feature spaces.
+In addition to performing linear classificationarrow-up-right, SVMs can efficiently perform a non-linear classification using what is called the kernel trickarrow-up-right, implicitly mapping their inputs into high-dimensional feature spaces.

 TCN Temporal Convolutional Networks, are convolutional neural networks with dilations used for time series data modeling particularly.

-Temporal Convolutional Networks, The Next Revolution for Time-Series?
+Temporal Convolutional Networks, The Next Revolution for Time-Series?arrow-up-right

 Supervised Learning

-Training a model from input data and its corresponding labels.
+Training a modelarrow-up-right from input data and its corresponding labelsarrow-up-right.
 Supervised machine learning is analogous to a student learning a subject by studying a set of questions and their corresponding answers.
 After mastering the mapping between questions and answers, the student can then provide answers to new (never-before-seen) questions on the same topic.
-Compare with unsupervised machine learning.
+Compare with unsupervised machine learningarrow-up-right.

 Transfer Learning